-The application deadline for chapter awards is May 15 at 11:45 p.m.
-EST and winners will be announced and recognized at the 67th General Convention.
-Chapter Presidents and Secretaries can apply HERE.
+The application deadline for chapter awards is May 15 at 11:45 PM ET.
+Chapter Presidents and Secretaries can apply for President’s Special Achievement Awards and the Herbert L. Brown Most Outstanding Chapter HERE.
+The Outstanding Chapter Adviser Award application can be accessed HERE.
 For questions related to the chapter awards application and review process, please contact International Headquarters at 317-573-5420.

-Since only the President or Secretary can fill out the awards application, it is a good idea to delegate sections of the application to brothers in the chapter.
+Since only the President or Secretary can fill out the awards application, it is good to delegate sections of the application to brothers in the chapter.

-There are certain parts of the awards application that can be delegated to specific chairmen: philanthropy, community service, scholarship, recruitment, risk management.
+Certain parts of the awards application can be delegated to specific chairmen: philanthropy, community service, scholarship, recruitment, risk management.
 These specific chairmen should more easily be able to obtain the information that is being requested.
 Those chairmen should compile the information and send it to the officer who will complete the application.

 Allocate enough time